davidrhoden/davidrhoden-basic-netlify/timeline/maximvs/maximvs-circle-bar-jun-22-2004.md

   - Trey Ledford
   - Jeff Pounds
   - Eli
+  - Andrew Donaldson
+  - Truck (band hypeman)
   - drums
   - date approximate

 ---

 Another triumph in the Forum for MAXIMVS!
 I wrecked my drums, which were trash to begin with.
+A guy named "Truck" introduced us.
+Guy with dark glasses, a mustache, and a wig.

 I wrote "wasted" in my journal.